Updated June 28, 2021

 There isn’t a lot of peer-reviewed research, but a recent Cornell University study found extremely promising results.

-As with humans, the question of using medical cannabis to improve the health of a dog or cat is a complicated one.
-There isn’t a lot of solid, peer-reviewed research examining its safety or effectiveness.
-That’s slowly changing, though, and the science of cannabis and pets recently took a big leap forward.
-In July 2018, the first clinical study examining the effects of hemp-based cannabidiol on arthritic dogs was published in Frontiers in Veterinary Science, a leading international journal.
+In July 2018, the first clinical study examining the effects of hemp-based CBD on arthritic dogs was published in Frontiers in Veterinary Science, a leading international journal.
 The results were extremely encouraging.

-The results were remarkable: More than 80% of the dogs in the study saw significant decrease in pain and improved mobility.
+The results were remarkable: More than 80% of dogs in the study saw a significant decrease in pain and improved mobility.

-That’s only one study, though.
-As promising as it is, nobody should rely on a single study to decide on the right path for them and their dog or cat.
-And unfortunately, when it comes to pets and cannabinoid-based medicine, only a small number of studies have ever been published.
-(A search of the leading medical research databases turned up a grand total of four.)
+That’s only one study, though, and as promising as it is, nobody should rely on a single study to decide the right path for their dog or cat.
+It’s important to understand the political, ethical, and scientific implications of using medical cannabis in animals.

 Most vets can’t touch CBD

-You should know this up front: In most states, a veterinarian is not allowed to prescribe or recommend a cannabis product for your pet, regardless of the vet’s personal or professional opinion.
-Each state has its own veterinary board, and that board adheres to federal law concerning medical cannabis.
+You should know this up front: In many states, a veterinarian is not allowed to prescribe or recommend a cannabis product for your pet, regardless of the vet’s personal or professional opinion.
+Each state has its own veterinary board, and that board adheres to federal law concerning medical cannabis, so even if a state has legal recreational cannabis laws, your vet still may not be able to advise you.

-“Almost anything that cannabis would be used for in a human, from a medical standpoint, has the potential to be equally as valuable in dogs or cats,” Richter said.
+“Almost anything that cannabis would be used for in a human, from a medical standpoint, has the potential to be equally as valuable in dogs or cats,” said Richter.
 “Pain, inflammation, arthritis, gastro-intestinal related things, stress, anxiety, seizures, cancer, you name it.
-We’ve seen the benefits in all of these areas.
-But if a vet talked about cannabis for pets, they literally did so at their own peril as far as the Veterinary Medical Board is concerned.”
+We’ve seen the benefits in all of these areas.”

 Illegal states are tough

 It’s even worse in states where cannabis is illegal for any purpose.
-For instance, contributing her own data to cannabis research has been almost impossible for Dr. Dawn Boothe, an internist and clinical pharmacologist at Auburn University in Alabama, according to an article published earlier this year in VINNews, the web site of the Veterinary Information Network.
+For instance, contributing her own data to cannabis research has been almost impossible for Dr. Dawn Boothe, an internist and clinical pharmacologist at Auburn University in Alabama, according to an article published in VINNews, the website of the Veterinary Information Network.

 “At Auburn University in Alabama, Boothe, the clinical pharmacologist, has had difficulty getting her clinical work off the ground, owing to the legal morass,” wrote reporter Edie Lau.
 “Alabama is one of 20 states where marijuana remains illegal for any purpose, although the state in 2016 created an industrial hemp research program overseen by its agriculture department.”